deepakheatm/DeepSightAIVisionAPI/README.md

-# DeepSight Vision REST API - Installation & Usage Guide
+# DeepSight AI Vision REST API - Installation & Usage Guide

 Complete guide for installing, configuring, and using the DeepSight Vision REST API service for UI element detection with semantic text matching.